simtownai/simtown/README.md

   - preload font
 - anonymous loggin with just name
 - nice map
-- NPCs

 ## nice to have

 - make movements of other players smoother even on high ping
 - render chatprompt bubble on top of everything
-- spawn point layer
 - login with google
 - loading screen
 - cache all sprites
-- add any button to connect to avoid health checks counted as players on prod (maybe will be solved with name on entry)
 - sounds (moving, dependent on terrain; actions, clicks, etc)
 - walk behind big tree bushes
 - zoom (questionable)